AvivE453/Ray_Tracing/README.md

 how to run :
-  • use "make" command to run the makefile.
+  • Use "make" command to run the makefile.
-  • use "cd bin" command to enter bin directory and then run "./main scene1.txt" command.
+  • Use "cd bin" command to enter bin directory and then run "./main scene1.txt" command.
-  • the picture of the scene is saved in bin -> res -> textures -> Scene.png
+  • The rendered image will be saved at bin/res/textures/Scene.png.